Eager to plunge into the wonderful world of natural dyeing? Explore our natural dyes below. Including some organic options!

 Also available as dye kit!

-**IMPORTANT: The higher the temperature the darker the colour.
+IMPORTANT: The higher the temperature, the darker and browner the final shade.

 Organic natural Indigo ~ Dye colour Blue